Svalbard. 78°N. June 2026.

 The first time I stepped off the plane in Longyearbyen it felt like walking into a movie.
 Something about the light, the silence, the scale of it.
 That feeling never left.
 I have been hosting trips up here since 2013, only missing 2020 for Covid, and I get as much satisfaction, peace of mind, and as many extraordinary experiences and images now as I did that very first time.
 Svalbard does that.
 It doesn't get ordinary.
 The small boat isn't just a photography platform.
 It's total immersion into one of the wildest and most remote places on earth.
 Ten guests.
 No crowds.
 Just the ice, the light, and whatever the Arctic decides to show up with that day.

-Follow the Wild Eye Expedition Live
+How the Wild Eye Expedition Unfolded

 Light.
 Ice.
 Wildlife.